-- Preparation and submission, for approval by the Permanent Secretary or Head of Department/Agency, MDA specific RIM Policies and Procedures Manual which will have been prepared in consultation with the Archivist and aligned to, among other things, the organisational planning framework and results chain as well as the goj RIM Policy and Procedures. - MDA specific RIM Policy and Procedures Manuals shall preferably be separate documents and shall be revised at least once every five years; - Sensitisation and implementation of overarching and MDA specific RIM policies in support of public sector modernisation objectives; - Adherence, by all mdas, to existing legislative requirements, particularly the key provisions identified in paragraph 3.1.1 of this Policy; - Revision and consolidation of governing RIM legislation in the medium term, with a view to overcoming legislative weaknesses and providing a modern framework for RIM; - Auditing of RIM systems of all mdas, for efficiency and effectiveness by the Archivist and/or the Auditor General's Department at least once every two years; - An Annual Report on the state of records in mdas, prepared by the JARD/National Archives and submission to the moeyi and the Parliament; and - Establishment of an effective system for monitoring of RIM in mdas; and - The institution of rewards and recognition schemes as well as the application of appropriate sanctions.
+- preparation and submission (for approval by the Permanent Secretary or Head of Department/Agency) of MDA specific RIM Policies and Procedures Manuals which will have been prepared in consultation with the Archivist and aligned to, among other things, the organisational planning framework and results chain as well as the GoJ RIM Policy and Procedures.
+MDA specific RIM Policy and Procedures Manuals shall preferably be separate documents and shall be revised at least once every five years; - sensitisation and implementation of overarching and MDA specific RIM policies in support of public sector modernisation objectives; - adherence, by all MDAs, to existing legislative requirements, particularly the key provisions identified in paragraph 3.1.1 of this Policy and any other from time to time which may exit; - review and consolidation of governing RIM legislation in the medium term, with a view to overcoming legislative weaknesses and providing a modern framework for RIM; - auditing of RIM systems of all MDAs, for efficiency and effectiveness by the Archivist and/or the Auditor General's Department at least once every two years; - preparation and submission of an Annual Report on the state of records in MDAs, by JARD, to the MoEYI and the Parliament; and - establishment of an effective system for the monitoring of RIM in MDAs and the institution of rewards and recognition schemes as well as the application of appropriate sanctions.

-3.2 Organisational Structure& Human Resources for RIM
+3.2 Organisational Structure& Human Resources for RIM (General)